SmingHub/Sming/samples/Basic_rBoot/README.rst

-rBoot Sming
+Basic rBoot
 ===========

+.. highlight:: bash

 Introduction
 ------------

-This sample integrates rBoot and Sming, for the many people who have been asking for it.
+This sample integrates :component-esp8266:`rboot` and Sming, for the many people who have been asking for it.
 It demonstrates dual rom booting, big flash support, OTA updates and dual spiffs filesystems.
 You must enable big flash support in rBoot and use on an ESP12 (or similar device with 4MB flash).